supervisely-ecosystem/data-nodes/src/ui/dtl/actions/neural_networks/apply_nn_inference/README.md

 - **Model Settings**
   - **Add suffix method** - Select how to add suffix to the class name.
     - Available methods:
-      - **Add only to classes that already exists** - Suffix will be added only to model classes that already exists in the project meta.
+      - **Add only to existing classes** - Suffix will be added only to model classes that already exists in the project meta with the same name.
       - **Add only to conflicting classes** - Suffix will be added only to model classes if a class with the same name already exists in the project meta but has different geometry type.
       - **Always add suffix** - Suffix will be added to all model classes and tags.
   - **How to add predictions** - Select how to add the predicted annotation to the image.